Gibberlings3/EndlessBG1/c#endlessbg1/readme.c#endlessbg1.english.txt

 HISTORY

 Version 17:
--Korlasz' Crypt in BG1: NPCs should use their SoD scripts while inside the crypt.
+-Korlasz' Crypt in BG1: NPCs should always use their SoD scripts while inside the crypt.
 -Duke Jannath should not ask for the tomes if Imoen already gave them to her.
 -More cleanup after Sarevok: Delthyr in ThreeOldKegs, Sorrel in NBaldursGate.
--Journal entries that make no more sense after Sarevok was defeated should be closed or erased (work in progress).
+-Journal entries that make no more sense after Sarevok's defeat should be closed or erased (work in progress).
+-Added compatibility note to readme for "BG1 NPCs in SoD"-Mods and dlg/bcs handling for "Korlasz' Dungeon in BG1": NPCs get their SoD dialogue and script assigned.
+If BG1 NPCs do not have an original SoD script they would have to be patched accordingly if a mod requires them to have one.

 Version 16:
 -(BGT) Corrected wrong value for "start_bg1end_sod_cutscene" (by Ychap).